RGarciaLago/MGL_Core_Setnames/README.md

 ## More Resources
+Use my video presets to quickly setup a core to look authentically retro: https://github.com/RGarciaLago/VIDEO_PRESETS_by_Robby

 For more extensions and utilities to improve your MiSTer: https://github.com/wizzomafizzo/mrext

 Thanks to [Wizzo](https://github.com/wizzomafizzo) for the idea to create a repository and [theypsilon](https://github.com/theypsilon) for the custom database!